If you want to become good at something, it makes sense to do it as much as possible.

 Indeed, one meta-analysis in the British Journal of Sports Medicine found that strength training can cut overuse injuries by almost 50 percent.

 Your move: Perform at least one (and ideally two) total-body strength workouts a week.
-Beachbody on Demand offers plenty of options, which you can find in programs such as LIIFT4, 6 Weeks of The Work, Body Beast, The Master’s Hammer and Chisel, P90X, and 80 Day Obsession.
+Beachbody on Demand offers plenty of options, which you can find in programs such as LIIFT4, 6 Weeks of The Work, Body Beast, The Master’s Hammer and Chisel, P90X, 80 Day Obsession, and 645.

-Your strength workouts can either replace existing cardio workouts (if you typically train five or more days per week), be performed between cardio workouts (if you train three or fewer days per week), or be performed back-to-back with cardio workouts, as they are in 30-Day Breakaway, the latest program from Super Trainer Idalis Velazquez that combines strength training and running to help you crush a 5K in just four weeks.
+Your strength workouts can either replace existing cardio workouts (if you typically train five or more days per week), be performed between cardio workouts (if you train three or fewer days per week), or be performed back-to-back with cardio workouts, as they are in 30-Day Breakaway with Super Trainer Idalis Velazquez that combines strength training and running to help you crush a 5K in just four weeks.

 Cross-Training Step #2: Do HIIT